odikia/omop-support-boilerplate/README.md

 Welcome!

-This all started with 2025 Trump Administration funding caps on the NIH down to 15%.
+This all started with 2025 Trump Administration funding caps on the NIH indirect costs down to 15%.
 We need to collaborate quickly to support one another's implementations of OMOP, so I put together some boilerplate.
 As always, and in OHDSI fashion, this is absolutely open to contribution, comment, and feedback.

 ## Cross post to OHDSI Forums